-Back in the late 80’s I was involved in the Atari ST demo scene.
+Back in the early 90's I was involved in the Atari ST demo scene.
 Our crew (The Fingerbobs) put out quite a few demos and boot disks over that time and through the magic of VM emulation they are still viewable today.

 Digital data is fragile though.
 Although it's very easy to copy in the short term, most modern hosting media are far from robust.
 This is especially true over the long term where format and reader redundancy have turned common storage media such as floppy disks into museum pieces in just a few years.